UDST/pandana/docs/introduction.rst

   discrete - like the number of coffee shops, in other cases it's continuous like the income of households.
 But you must have observations of some kind tied to x-y coordinates in the city.
-These x-y coordinates are then assigned a location in the network, usually be doing a nearest neighbor on all the intersections in the network - i.e. each variable is abstracted to exist at one of the nodes of the network.
+These x-y coordinates are then assigned a location in the network, usually by doing a nearest neighbor on all the intersections in the network - i.e. each variable is abstracted to exist at one of the nodes of the network.